-The goal and agent oriented modelling in GRL focuses on answering the "why" questions of requirements (such as "why does the system need to be redesigned?" or "why is the interface designed as it is?").
+The goal- and agent-oriented modelling in GRL focuses on answering the "why" questions of requirements (such as "why does the system need to be redesigned?" or "why is the interface designed as it is?").
 The strength of GRL modelling is that it puts the design in a broader context, it considers from different stakeholders' viewpoints, and seeking for a balanced solution for all.
-Another advantage of GRL is that not only functional requirements but also non-functional requirements (in other words, the quality requirements) are dealt with.
+Another advantage of GRL is that not only functional requirements but also NFRs (in other words, the quality requirements) are dealt with.

-While goal-orientation can be highly useful for requirements engineering, goals are sometimes too abstract to capture all at once.
+While goal orientation can be highly useful for requirements engineering, goals are sometimes too abstract to capture all at once.
 Often they are discovered and become explicit only after a deeper understanding of the system has been achieved.
 In particular, users and developers often find it natural to think about operational scenarios about using the hypothetical system.
 More conventional requirements and design notations typically answers the "what" questions such as "what should the system do to provide activity centered electronic lessons?" or "what is the process of giving learner customized tutorial?"

-The general steps of the proposed approach are illustrated in Figure 1.
+The general steps of the proposed approach are illustrated in Fig. 1.
 From the flowchart, we can see that goal modelling and scenario modelling proceed in parallel, and they can interact at certain points in each round.
 In the goal-oriented modelling process, actor dependency models are first created, then the original business objectives and system requirements are identified and operationalized, until some concrete design options are obtained.
 These design options are explored with UCM scenarios.
 On the UCM side, business process or workflow, as well as responsibility assignment are visualized and analyzed.
 On both sides, new requirements may become evident by asking why questions, and be entered into the GRL model.
 When all scenarios are acceptable, and all goals and softgoals are sufficiently fulfilled, the solution fragments for each independent goal can be assembled to form a complete design for the intended system.
 Elaborated descriptions of use cases, processes and information flow are also obtained.

-4. Case Study: Designing a Web-Based Training System
+4. Case study: designing a web-based training system

-The proposed goal and scenario modelling approach is best used to address cases where there are multi-stakeholders with diverse concerns and expectations, leading to complex interactions among functional and non-functional requirements that need to be balanced and traded off.
-There should be well-established domain knowledge bases that the current design can benefit from.
+The proposed goal and scenario modelling approach is best used to address cases where there are multi-stakeholders with diverse concerns and expectations, leading to complex interactions among functional and NFRs that need to be balanced and traded off.
+There should be wellestablished domain knowledge bases that the current design can benefit from.
 The complexity of the case should be such that there are many decision points at which multiple alternatives need to be considered, and where at least some of the alternatives can be visualized as scenarios.
-The proposed approach supports both the design of new systems, and the reengineering of legacy systems, as suggested by the iterative design process shown in the flowchart of section 3.
+The proposed approach supports both the design of new systems, and the reengineering of legacy systems, as suggested by the iterative design process shown in the flowchart of Section 3.

-To illustrate the application of the goal and scenario modelling approach, we use the example of designing a Web-Based Training (WBT) System, adapted from [8].
+To illustrate the application of the goal and scenario modelling approach, we use the example of designing a WBT system, adapted from [16].
 Web-based information system usually involves multiple stakeholders with different interests.
 These stakeholders, modelled as intentional agents, impose complicated functional and quality requirements on the future system, which need to be considered and evaluated systematically according to the prospective solutions.